dcmn-com/jlo/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability
+**Reporting a Vulnerability**

 If you found a vulnerability you can inform us via email.
-It will be investigated as soon as it possible.
+It will be investigated as soon as possible.

 ![contact](./github/../.github/assets/logo.png)